-The aim of Reconnect is to prevent homelessness by intervening early with families and young people to stabilise and improve their housing situation and improve their level of engagement with family, education, training, employment and their local community.
+The aim of Reconnect is to prevent youth homelessness by intervening early with young people to stabilise and improve their housing situation and their level of engagement with family, education, training, employment and their local community.

-Reconnect helps more than 7,700 young people each year to improve their relationships with their family, stay at school and to participate in their local community.
+Reconnect helps around 7,000 young people each year to improve their relationships with their family, stay at school and to participate in their local community.

 Reconnect services provide counselling, group work, mediation and practical support to the whole family, to help break the cycle of homelessness.
-Reconnect providers also purchase other services to meet the individual needs of clients, such as specialised mental health services.
+Reconnect services work collaboratively with schools and a range of services to make sure all clients presenting to or being referred to Reconnect either receive assistance, or are directed to more appropriate services, such as specialised mental health services.